Creative Representation For Governmental Entities

 How the pandemic altered Texas city-police union negotiations

-On Behalf of | Oct 20, 2020 | Public sector labor relations |
+On Behalf of | Oct 20, 2020 | Public Sector Labor Relations |

 Almost every aspect of life has been complicated by the coronavirus pandemic.
 It would surprise few if the pandemic – coupled with sporadic civil unrest this year – made often-problematic negotiations between Texas municipalities and police unions more difficult.